groupdocs-merger/GroupDocs.Merger-Docs/java/release-notes/release-notes-2021/groupdocs.merger-for-java-21.7-release-notes.md

 *   The method or operation is not implemented;
 *   Failed to detect file type;
 *   PowerPoint Slides size changed after merging;
-*   Expanded IJoinOptions with FileType property and involved it to Join method;
-*   GeneratePreview fails under linux.

 ## Full List of Issues Covering all Changes in this Release